WinthropUniversity/ComputingHandbook/servers/deltona.md

 Students can create websites using html and/or php which are accessible via the web.
 If a students username is `besmera2` then their personal webspace would be `https://deltona.birdnest.org/~acc.besmera2`.
 Note the inclusion of the `~` character and `acc.` prefix.

 ### Adding Files
 The files served by deltona are served from a special folder within the users linux profile called `public_html`.
 Since this folder does not exist by default you may have to create the folder, e.g. `mkdir ~/public_html` or use your favorite editor/ftp client.
 Files can be added from any linux machine or through the `SFTP` protocol on port `22` of the [hopper.winthrop.edu](hopper.md) machine.
 You can use your winthrop username and password to login.

+***Note:*** Note that the machine you upload files to is `hopper.winthrop.edu` not `deltona.winthrop.edu`.
+Files can not be uploaded directly to `deltona.winthrop.edu`.
+There is generally no delay in the visibility of files from one machine to the other however at peak usuage times a delay of up to a minute has been observed.

 ### Permissions